yiren-jian/CoT-RNA-Transfer/README.md

 ## Requirements

 In this repo, we provide the script and model for running inference (testing).
 Any machines with a CPU and an Ubuntu system should work.
 The GPU is not required for inference.
-Assuming you have [Anaconda](https://www.anaconda.com/) installed, or you can do
+Assuming you have [Anaconda](https://www.anaconda.com/) installed (then skip the following two commands), or you can do
 ```bash
 wget https://repo.anaconda.com/archive/Anaconda3-2021.05-Linux-x86_64.sh
 bash Anaconda3-2021.05-Linux-x86_64.sh
 ```

 After that, you will need two major software packages: `pytorch` and `pydca`.
 The following commands will create a virtual environment and install the necessary packages.
+Note that we install the GPU version of PyTorch (`torch==1.8.1+cu11`) for training purpose.

 ```bash
 conda create -n pytorch-1.8 python=3.7